msjimc/circularMT/Guide/README.md

 ## Manually editing a feature's name

-The name of each feature is obtained from the data file, if you wish to change their names, press the ```Edit``` button to the right of the ```Edit names``` label (see blue box in Figure 30 a).
+The name of each feature is obtained from the data file, if you wish to change their names to something else, press the ```Edit``` button to the right of the ```Edit names``` label (see blue box in Figure 30 a).
 This will open the ```Edit feature names``` dialog box, which is similar to the ```Adjust feature colours``` dialog box.
-To edit a feature, first select its type from the drop down list (Figure 30 b) and start to type the name of the feature you wish to change in to the text area below the drop down list: -this is case sensitive (see blue box in Figure 31).
-When the entered text matches just one feature, the lowest text box area will be come active allowing you to enter the new name (see red box in Figure 31).
-As with other dialog boxes, the selected feature will be drawn with a red perimeter.

 ![Figure 30](images/figure30.jpg)

 Figure 30
 <hr />

+To edit a feature's name, first select its type from the drop down list (Figure 30 b) and then start to type the name (___this is case sensitive___) of the feature you wish to change in to the text area below the drop down list (blue box in Figure 31).
+When the entered text matches just one feature, the lowest text box area will be come active allowing you to enter the new name (red box in Figure 31).
+As with other dialog boxes, the selected feature will be drawn with a red perimeter.

 ![Figure 31](images/figure31.jpg)